Provemj/TROSNet/README.md

 # TROSNet

 This repo is the implementation of TROSNet, a baseline method for transparent and reflective object segmentation.
+Project page at <a href="https://provemj.github.io/trosd.github.io/">here</a>.

 Some more details are also disclosed in <a href="https://codeocean.com/capsule/8854419/tree/v1">CodeOcean</a>.